octobercms/docs/2.x/services/error-log.md

 throw new ApplicationException('You must be logged in to do that!');
 ```

-The error message will be simplified and will never include any sensitive information like the php file and line number.
+The error message will be simplified and will never include any sensitive information like the PHP file and line number.

 ### System Exception